antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 things aren't compatible in the long term.

 It isn't easy to solve this misalignment between the company and you.
-I usually try to **make alliances with other managers** who want to be people managers so I can focus in my role as engineer.
+I usually try to **make alliances with people managers** so I can focus in my role as engineer.
 I also evangelize about the role and how to implement it properly in the organization.
 Some of my tasks (recruiting, DevRel, community) require a lot of communication with HR and it helps to make them see the need of separated technical and people career paths.

 If after a while things don't evolve, a job change is the only alternative.
 Most of organizations tend to listen when their engineers leave so it's a good